All Realistic Slot Demos

 About Realistic Games

-Founded in 2002 in the UK by Andy Cattrell, a former banking programmer who recognised the potential of online gaming early and built a company around it, Realistic Games spent over twenty years establishing itself as one of Britain’s most trusted independent slot developers.
+Founded in 2002 in the UK by Andy Cattrell, a former banking programmer, Realistic Games spent over twenty years building a reputation as one of Britain’s most trusted independent slot developers, prioritising fairness and reliability over volume or spectacle.

 “Realistic Games were one of the great British independents.
 Never the flashiest studio in the lobby but always one of the most consistent.
 Super Graphics Upside Down is still a genuinely clever game and the Game Changer mechanic showed a team willing to experiment.
 A sad end to a proper studio with a real legacy.
 Worth going back through the catalogue.”
 Mark, Content Editor